sabrex/sxMenu/README.md

 sxMenu v1.0.0
 ======

+Responsive Horizontal and Vertical Menu.
 A menu system for converting a standard menu into a mobile/tablet responsive menu, media query independent.

 **Please note: This is not a menu system replacement.
 It is simply a lightweight piece of jQuery to convert a standard navigation into a mobile/tablet navigation.**